hjmok/Restricted-Boltzmann-Machines-for-Movie-Ratings/README.md

 # Restricted-Boltzmann-Machines-for-Movie-Ratings

-For this project, a Restricted Boltzmann Machine model predicts whether a user liked or disliked a movie.
+For this project, a Restricted Boltzmann Machine model predicts whether a user will like or dislike a movie.

 It is highly recommended to read the paper for Restricted Boltzmann Machines first: